 Splitting the second objective to two or more objectives, where each considers PED values obtained during different hours of the day.
-In areas where wind field, stability class or industrial activity is substantially different between day time and night time for example, more conflicting objectives are formed, and other considerations should be taken into account in order to achieve an optimal deployment.
+In areas where wind field, stability class or industrial activity is substantially different between daytime and nighttime for example, more conflicting objectives are formed, and other considerations should be taken into account in order to achieve an optimal deployment.

 Other objectives will further be examined as the research progresses, including the addition of more PED-related objectives.